-Asakura Robinson worked with the the Downtown Development District and the community to ensure that this downtown plan was a reflection of the vibrant community that surrounded it and of the bright future they envision for it.
+Asakura Robinson worked with the client and the community to ensure that this downtown plan was a reflection of the vibrant community that surrounded it and of the bright future they envision for it.

 Embedded in the strategies and recommendations of the master plan is the objective of placemaking through activating vacant lots and promoting and engaging with Hammond's history and culture.

 One third of the recommendations in the plan directly address economic development in the 20,000-person city, with a special focus on attracting diverse businesses.
 The plan also includes a range of grants and loans available for business attraction and support.